Pau-Anton/Metaverse-for-mental-illness/README.md

 The serverfiles branch Contains the server scripts and media accessed by the full version application of the metaverse.

-## UnityProjectStandAlone
+## UnityProjectUserdemo

-The UnityProjectStandAlone branch contains all the files of the Unity project of the userdemo version of the application.
+The UnityProjectUserdemo branch contains all the files of the Unity project of the userdemo version of the application.